RichardGrave/ErowTV/README.md

 - Maybe a Twitter Subscribers Counter
 - A chest with books that explain how to use all the features (and games).
 - Extra commands usable in the chat.
+- Turn lights on/off with special buttons that connect to a light source through coordinates.
 - A bridge builder to get over water or canyons.
-- A stair builder to get down from a high place
+- A stair builder to get down from a high place.
-- More tools to use (dont know what they will be, yet).
-Have to brainstorm on that one :)
-- More YouTube videos about this plugin on our channel [YouTube Channel ErowTV](https://www.youtube.com/channel/UCinO1QSRjtQi6hiabNDhhzw)
+- More YouTube videos about this plugin on our channel.
+[YouTube Channel ErowTV](https://www.youtube.com/channel/UCinO1QSRjtQi6hiabNDhhzw)